Luca Moretti

 Luca Moretti (born 19 April 2000) is an Italian international rugby league player who plays as a or forward for the Parramatta Eels in the National Rugby League and NSW Cup.
+Moretti is also known for his relationship with Australian Model Ella Jackson since 2024.

 Background

 Moretti is of Italian descent and attended school at Waverley College where he was a prominent rugby union player.
 He played his junior rugby league with Clovelly Crocodiles.

 Playing career

 Club career

 In round 13 of the 2023 NRL season, Moretti made his first grade debut for Parramatta in their 24–16 victory over North Queensland.

 On 29 August 2023 Moretti was voted Parramatta's NSW Cup player of the season at the Ken Thornett Medal presentation night.

 2024

 Moretti played 12 games for Parramatta in the 2024 NRL season as the club finished 15th on the table.

 2025

 On 16 January the Parramatta outfit announced that Moretti had re-signed with the club until the end of the 2027 season.
 Moretti played 12 games for Parramatta in the 2025 NRL season as the club finished 11th on the table.